What You Need to Know About Amazon Selling Partner API Updates

 An API (application programming interface) is software that allows applications to talk to each other.
 In the case of your Amazon business, Amazon’s APIs are what enable the apps you use for everything from inventory management to customer reviews to analytics to get the data they need from Amazon.

-With the updates, Amazon is bringing its 10-year-old APIs up to date, with JSON-based REST API design standards, improved security (OAuth2.0 selling partner authorization using Login with Amazon), and a sandbox for testing.
+Amazon is bringing its 10-year-old APIs up to date.
+The Amazon SP-API will have JSON-based REST API design standards, improved security (OAuth2.0 selling partner authorization using Login with Amazon), and a sandbox for testing.
 The goal is to make it easier for Amazon Selling Partner developers (i.e., third-party app developers and/or Marketplace sellers with in-house apps) to integrate the APIs to allow their apps to directly access and extract Amazon store data.

 Policy changes to know about